Effective dynamics of Janis-Newman-Winicour spacetime: Classical dynamics of Janis-Newman-Winicour spacetime

-where we fix the orientation of $p_b$ by choosing the solution of $p_b \geq 0$.
+It can be verify that the spacetime region around $t=t_0=\frac{1}{\kappa \gamma^2 L_0 B} \ln(\frac{1-\nu}{1+\nu})$ is classical by calculating the scalar curvature\cite{zhang2020quantum}.
+Hence, the dynamical fields at this moment can serve as an initial condition to match the solutions of the effective theory and the classical theory.
 A classical solution is given in Fig.1.
 It illustrates that both $p_b$ and $p_c$ monotonically decrease to zero toward both the past and future directions.
 This behavior results in the emergence of a naked singularity and a central singularity, respectively.
-With the solutions (\ref{classical solution}) and (\ref{cTt}) to the equations of motion, it is straightforward to check that the naked singularity occurs at
+With the solutions to the equations of motion, it is straightforward to check that the naked singularity occurs at\cite{zhang2020quantum}

 and the central singularity occurs at